-- Countries where our partners are based - Countries where the accelerator currently develops technical projects and pilots
+Countries where our partners are based

-Climate Action Accelerator's 34 partner organisations deliver services to populations on a worldwide scale and are based in 10 countries in Europe, Africa and America.
+The Climate Action Accelerator's 34 partner organisations deliver services to populations on a worldwide scale and are based in 10 countries in Europe, Africa and the Americas.
 Moreover, the Accelerator carries our technical projects and pilots in four countries in Africa (Senegal, Burkina Faso, Chad and South Africa), and is currently expanding its reach in Asia with a pilot project in Bangladesh.